Contribute an Essay for Our Discipline Now 2021, UDA Annual 2020

 ABOUT OUR DISCIPLINE NOW

 The design is not just how we create visuals, objects, or concepts, but significantly, the design is closely related to society, culture, and people.
-We experience the power of design every day: design influences us by sending appropriate messages to us.
+We experience the power of design every day: design influences us by sending appropriate messages.
 Thus, the design must incorporate marketing, psychology, anthropology, sociology, semiotics, and other disciplines in developing compelling messages.

 A new generation of design educators and practitioners investigate a new design position in a new direction.
 Hence, UDA’s activities, such as ‘about our discipline now,’ share valuable thoughts with colleagues worldwide.